Package 'AGHmatrix'

 ...

-arguments to be passed to datatreat()
+Additional arguments passed to datatreat().

 Value